Is it possible to be emotionally relaxed and joyful, yet highly productive?

 And yet we do it all the time; we have a chronic sensation of muscular strain, the object of which is an attempt to make our nervous system, our brains, our sensitivity function properly—and it doesn't work.

-From the moment when we were little children, teachers in class screamed at us, “Pay Attention!”
-Either to see or hear more clearly, to concentrate, or to will something, which is supposed to be difficult to do.
+From the moment when we were little children, teachers in class screamed at us, “Pay Attention!” to see or hear more clearly, to concentrate, or to will something... which is supposed to be difficult to do.
 And that constitutes a habitual tension over the whole body…

 That feeling of unnecessary tension is, as it were, the material on which we fashion this concept of “I”.
 We hang it onto that feeling.
 That concept is not us, the feeling of tension is completely phony.
 It has nothing to do with success, or seeing, or hearing, or acting.

-So let us question our “hard efforting”, “trying” to “make” things happen, and instead, relax into what we are to do in this moment.
+So let us question our “hard efforting”, #hustle, trying so hard to “make” things happen, and instead, relax into what we are to do in this moment.

-And then I simply do the plan with a inner calm of unattachment (if possible, a playfulness) rather than “trying hard.”
+And then, I simply do the plan with an inner calmness of non-attachment — even playfulness — rather than “trying hard.”

 "To action alone has thou a right and never at all to its fruits;